mhenke/neovim-protocol-2015/LEVEL.md

 #### TECHNICAL OBJECTIVE (1 clear sentence)

-Insert new log entries and append critical parameters, then save and exit the `signal_trace.log` file.
+Insert new protocol headers and append critical parameters, then save and exit the `protocol_header.cfg` file.

 ---

-#### TASK PROGRESSION (6 micro-goals)
+#### TASK PROGRESSION (5 micro-goals)

 **Task 1: Insert Bypass Command**

-- Metaphor: "Insert a stealth bypass command at the start of the critical log block."
+- Metaphor: "Insert a stealth bypass command."
-- Mechanic: "Navigate to 'PROTOCOL_STATUS: DEACTIVATED'.
-Use `I` to insert 'BYPASS_SEC_0X00: ' at the start of the line.
+- Mechanic: "Navigate to 'STATUS: DEACTIVATED'.
+Use `i` to insert 'ACTIVE' before 'DEACTIVATED'.
 Press `Esc`."
-- Check: Line starts with 'BYPASS_SEC_0X00: PROTOCOL_STATUS: DEACTIVATED'.
+- Check: Line is 'STATUS: ACTIVATED'.

 **Task 2: Append Authentication Token**

-- Metaphor: "Append an authentication token to an existing protocol entry."
+- Metaphor: "Append an authentication token."
-- Mechanic: "Navigate to 'CONNECTION_ROUTE: UNSECURED'.
-Use `A` to append ' [TOKEN_VALID]' at the end of the line.
+- Mechanic: "Navigate to 'ROUTE: UNSECURED'.
+Use `a` to append '_SECURE'.
 Press `Esc`."
-- Check: Line ends with 'UNSECURED [TOKEN_VALID]'.
+- Check: Line is 'ROUTE: UNSECURED_SECURE'.

 **Task 3: Create New Log Entry**

-- Metaphor: "Generate a new, unflagged log entry to mask your activity."
+- Metaphor: "Generate a new, unflagged log entry."
-- Mechanic: "Navigate to '// APPEND_POINT_B'.
-Use `o` to create a new line below, type 'LOG_04_ECHO_PING_RECEIVED', and press `Esc`."
+- Mechanic: "Navigate to '// APPEND_POINT'.
+Use `o` to create a new line below, type 'LOG_04_PING', and press `Esc`."
-- Check: New line 'LOG_04_ECHO_PING_RECEIVED' exists.
+- Check: New line 'LOG_04_PING' exists.

 **Task 4: Initialize Log Buffer State**

-- Metaphor: "Activate the log buffer by inserting a new state prefix."
+- Metaphor: "Activate the log buffer."
-- Mechanic: "Navigate to 'LOG_BUFFER_STATE: UNINITIALIZED'.
-Use `i` to place the cursor before 'UNINITIALIZED', type 'NEW_', and press `Esc`."
+- Mechanic: "Navigate to 'BUFFER: UNINITIALIZED'.
+Use `I` to insert 'INIT: '.
+Press `Esc`."
-- Check: Line is 'LOG_BUFFER_STATE: NEW_UNINITIALIZED'.
+- Check: Line is 'INIT: BUFFER: UNINITIALIZED'.

-**Task 5: Commit Protocols**
+**Task 5: Commit and Exit**

-- Metaphor: "Commit your injected bypass protocols to the active system buffer."
+- Metaphor: "Commit your changes and securely exit."
-- Mechanic: "From Normal Mode, type `:` then `w` and `Enter` to save the changes."
-- Check: Command `:w` executed successfully.

-**Task 6: Secure Exit**

-- Metaphor: "Securely close the connection to the log stream, leaving no trace."
-- Mechanic: "From Normal Mode, type `:` then `q` and `Enter` to quit the session."
+- Mechanic: "Type `:w` and `Enter` to save.
+Then type `:q` and `Enter` to quit."
-- Check: Command `:q` executed successfully.
+- Check: Commands `:w` and `:q` executed successfully.

 ---

 #### HINT STRATEGY

 **Explicit Hint (H key):**
-"`i` inserts before the cursor. `a` appends after the cursor. `I` inserts at the beginning of the line. `A` appends at the end of the line. `o` creates a new line below. `O` creates a new line above.
-Press `Esc` to exit Insert Mode and return to Normal Mode.
-Type `:` then `w` and `Enter` to save changes.
-Type `:` then `q` and `Enter` to quit."
+"`i` inserts before the cursor. `a` appends after the cursor. `o` creates a new line below. `I` inserts at the beginning of the line.
+Press `Esc` to exit Insert Mode.
+Type `:w` to save.
+Type `:q` to quit."

 **Environmental Clue:**
-"PROTOCOL: INITIATING PURGE CYCLE.
-Log activity monitored.
-Stealth required."
+"PURGE CYCLE: IMMINENT.
+Commit changes to prevent data loss."

 ---